AlexTISYoung/snipar/docs/tutorial.rst

     ``python fGWAS.py example/sample example/h2_quad_0.8.txt --outprefix example/h2_quad_0.8 --bed example/sample``

-This takes the observed genotypes in example/sample1.bed and the imputed parental genotypes in example/sample1.hdf5 and uses them to perform, for each SNP, a joint regression onto the proband's genotype, the father's (imputed) genotype, and the mother's
+This takes the observed genotypes in example/sample.bed and the imputed parental genotypes in example/sample.hdf5 and uses them to perform, for each SNP, a joint regression onto the proband's genotype, the father's (imputed) genotype, and the mother's
 (imputed) genotype.
-This is done using a random effects model that models phenotypic correlations between siblings, where sibling relations in the pedigree stored in the output of the imputation script: example/sample.hdf5.
+This is done using a random effects model that models phenotypic correlations between siblings, where sibling relations in the pedigree are stored in the output of the imputation script: example/sample.hdf5.
 The 'family variance estimate' output is the  phenotypic variance explained by mean differences between sibships, and the residual variance is the remaining phenotypic variance.

 To use the .bgen file instead, type: